 Episode transcript

-Christie Pashby: [00:00:00] The biggest lever that the town of Banff can pull in terms of reducing its carbon emissions is by influencing the visitors and reducing the number of vehicles that people bring into the park.
+Christie Pashby: The biggest lever that the town of Banff can pull in terms of reducing its carbon emissions is by influencing the visitors and reducing the number of vehicles that people bring into the park.
 It’s better for our community.
 There’s less congestion for the locals.
 It’s easier for people to move around, and generally we see everybody’s in a better mood.
+The ripple effect of that is that they’re able to be more focused on what they’re here to do and hopefully take home with them that this place exists and that it’s worth fighting for and stewarding.

 David Archer: Welcome to Travel Beyond.
 I’m David Archer from Destination Think recording from Haida Gwaii, the territory of the Haida Nation off the north coast of British Columbia in Canada.
-On this show, we look at travel’s role in making a better world, [00:01:00] and we highlight leading destinations and change makers.
+On this show, we look at travel’s role in making a better world, and we highlight leading destinations and change makers.
 Our guests are taking local action that the world can learn from.

 They’re helping to regenerate ecosystems, communities, and economies, and they’re often making positive change happen from the bottom up.
-Many of the voices we’ve highlighted are part of the destination Think collective, which is a peer group of more than 20 ambitious forward thinking destinations, working toward a better future for travel and the planet.
+Many of the voices we’ve highlighted are part of the Destination Think Collective, which is a peer group of more than 20 ambitious forward-thinking destinations working toward a better future for travel and the planet.

 Today’s episode is all about the positive changes happening around transportation in Banff National Park.
 The park is part of Canada’s psyche, says today’s guest.
 And as someone who grew up nearby, I’d say that’s accurate.
 It’s the country’s oldest national park and its most visited, located in the Rocky Mountains.

 And as you might expect, that popularity comes with some particular kinds of trade-offs for a place devoted to both protecting nature and enabling access to it all year round.
-Traffic congestion is one issue the park is working through and building some solutions for, and there’s been a steady effort over the last decade to encourage people to leave their vehicles at [00:02:00] home and enjoy the trip without sitting in traffic.
+Traffic congestion is one issue the park is working through and building some solutions for, and there’s been a steady effort over the last decade to encourage people to leave their vehicles at home and enjoy the trip without sitting in traffic.

 Solutions include shuttle services and buses within the park and access by bus from the city of Calgary to the park as well.
-And this has led to some big changes in how people are traveling.
+And this has led to some big changes in how people are travelling.
 Our guest is Christie Pashby, the Director of Communications at Banff and Lake Louise Tourism.
 Christie mentioned that a coordinated effort between her organization, Parks Canada and the town of Banff has reduced the number of vehicles entering the town site by 17% in 2024.

-Ridership on Parks Canada shuttles, and the town of Banffs local transit network is up year over year as well by quite a lot.
+Ridership on Parks Canada shuttles and the town of Banff’s local transit network is up year over year as well by quite a lot.
 So if you’re visiting Banff, taking the bus might be one of the best things you can do for both the environment and for your own enjoyment of the Rocky Mountains.
 It just might mean breaking some old habits.

 Christie Pashby: Mm-hmm.
 And how to get the most out of their time here.